trimble-oss/website-modus.trimble.com/content/components/xr/modals/accessibility.md

     - The task completed in the dialog is directly related to a subsequent step in the workflow.
 **On Dialog Behavior**
 - Implement exclusively horizontal radial solvers around the vertical axis.
-  - Provide generous angles of rotation way beyond 60DEGfrom the standard line of sight
+  - Provide generous angles of rotation way beyond 60DEG from the standard line of sight